Thomas Ankersmit on ghost sounds and working with Phill Niblock

 So you are happy with the Serge?

 I’m certainly not going to do anything else.
 I’m always hard on myself and I’m always disappointed with the final result, I guess.
 Things always turn out differently than I had imagined them.
 But I’m certainly not looking for another instrument.
 If you have a computer and a big analogue modular synthesizer, the world is your oyster in terms of electronic sound.

 You’ve mentioned that you are not always satisfied with your own work.
 Is it difficult to release records?

-I come from this old-school thinking where you only make a record when you’re proud of something and I’m almost never proud so I don’t make a lot of records.
-Especially in the last few years, I’ve been focusing on site-specific sounds that you can’t really record or experience sitting at home listening to an iPod.
-It’s fine with me, I really like travelling.
+I come from this old-school way of thinking, where you only make a record when you’re proud of something, and I’m almost never proud, so I don’t make a lot of records.
+In the last few years especially, I’ve been focusing on site-specific sounds that you can’t really record or experience sitting at home listening to an iPod.
+Which is fine with me, as I really like traveling.
 For me, making music is, among other things, an excuse to travel the world.
-Having said that, I’ll probably make a few more records. in the future and speed it up a bit.
-I’m getting slowly more comfortable with my own work.
+Having said that, I’ll probably make a few more records in the future and speed it up a bit.
+I’m slowly getting more comfortable with my own work.

 Thomas Ankersmit’s work “Infra” premieres at CTM Festival on 27 January 2017.